 Photo: Apple

-Successor to the iPhone 16e from 2025, the iPhone 17e packs three key upgrades.
-A faster A19 SoC, MagSafe support, and double the base storage at 256GB.
-The last change is particularly notable given the ongoing DRAM and NAND shortages — especially since Apple has kept the starting price unchanged at $599.
+Successor to 2025’s iPhone 16e, the iPhone 17e packs three key upgrades.
+A faster A19 SoC, MagSafe support and double the base storage at 256GB.
+The last change is particularly notable given the ongoing DRAM and NAND shortages — especially since Apple kept the starting price unchanged at $599.

-There’s also a newer C1x modem, which promises faster mobile data speeds.
+It also includes Apple’s latest C1x modem, which promises faster mobile data speeds.

-The iPhone 17e looks the same as the iPhone 16e and still features a notch upfront, instead of a Dynamic Island.
+The iPhone 17e looks the same as the iPhone 16e and still features a notch up front rather than a Dynamic Island.

 M5 Pro/Max MacBook Pros

 Apple’s newest Pro laptops feature its fastest chips yet: the M5 Pro and M5 Max.
 The new SoCs come with an 18-core CPU and up to a 40-core GPU.
-Compared with the M4 Pro and M4 Max, they deliver roughly 15–20% faster CPU performance and 50% or more faster GPU performance.
+Compared with the M4 Pro and M4 Max, they deliver roughly 15% to 20% faster CPU performance and 50% or more faster GPU performance.

-Other upgrades include twice as fast SSD on the M5 Max models, an N1 chip for a more stable Wi-Fi and Bluetooth experience.
-The new MacBooks are up to $200 more expensive than their predecessor.
-But this gets you double the base storage, which now starts from 1TB.
+Other upgrades include twice as fast SSD on the M5 Max models and Apple’s N1 chip for better Wi-Fi and Bluetooth.
+The new MacBooks cost up to $200 more than their predecessors.
+But this gets you double the base storage, which now starts at 1TB.

 Buy: Apple store